 Remember those steamy nights when you and your SO ripped off your clothes and got busy in the middle of the living room?
 Sure you do.
 In fact, that's probably how you ended up with a new baby.
 And now that the baby's here, you're going to go right back to all that X-rated business, right?
 Well, maybe not as soon as you think.
 Having a baby changes more than just your sleeping schedule, that little bundle can influence your sex life as well.
 There are

 The chaos of pregnancy doesn't end after you get that baby out of your belly.
 Many odds thing can pop up in your post-delivery life as well.
 Body changes, as well as emotional and hormonal fluctuations, can cause you to feel less like yourself than ever before.
 In turn, these challenges can cause shifts in different areas of your life — even in something as constant as your sex life.
 But being aware and having honest conversations with your partner will help make this phase easier to overcome.
 Use these 11 points to start talking with your honey today before you start having postpartum sex.

 1 Your Expectations

 Before hopping back in the sack, you need to be clear about what you expect, and discuss those expectations with your partner.
 If you want to take it slow, not use penetration yet, or try

 episiotomy, tearing, or stitches, as Baby Center pointed out.
 Being concerned about pain during sex is something you need to discuss with your partner before diving back in, so they know to be gentle and ask you what feels best along the way.
 3 Potential Surprises

 breastmilk can leak during sex, which may come as a shock in the heat of the moment.
 Although it doesn't happen in every breastfeeding mother, discussing the possibility will help with any potential awkwardness.
 4 The Timing

 Typically, most postpartum women are cleared to resume sex after the six week mark, but that isn't the magic number for everyone.
 Due to

 It's no surprise that having a baby takes up a gigantic piece of mental real estate.
 So when it's time to shift gears and get into your sexy mood, you may feel a little distracted.
 Listening for the baby and worrying if she's OK will take you out of a lusty moment, so let your partner know up front that it's nothing personal.
 In time, you'll be able to let go more and enjoy your adult time.

 6 Use Of Lube

 vaginal dryness is very common in postpartum women, especially those who are breastfeeding.
 But there's no shame in the lube game during this time (or any other, for that matter), just let your partner know about this new step in your boot knockin' routine.
 7 Things May Feel Different

 What turned you on before may be different now.
 For example, if you're breastfeeding, you may have the urge to keep your breasts off limits during sex.
 You may not feel this way forever, but it's important to let your partner know how you're feeling before hopping between the sheets.

-8. There Could Be Blood
+8 There Could Be Blood

 lochia, can last different lengths of time, depending on the person, according to the website Pregnancy and Baby.
 Intercourse could trigger contractions which could cause more lochia to be released.
 10 Birth Control

 your body starts ovulating after your delivery — many times without you even realizing.
 Talk with your partner about what type of birth control you will use during this interim time.
 11 Your Emotions

 With so many changes happening at once, it's likely to feel the whole continuum of emotions in just one day.
 Explain to your partner that if your feelings about sex change often, it has nothing to do with them.
 Having the support of your partner during this time will allow you to get through it as a team and bring you closer (which will probably lead to better sex).